 The boring bits

 One of the most illuminating and helpful things I ever read about writing novels was a comment by Patrick White, Australian Nobel Prize winner and novelist extraordinaire.
 Writing a novel, he said (I recall approximately), is a matter of writing one sentence after another, until they build up into a book.
-1. Verbs HAS to agree with their subjects.

 Sometimes encountering the blindingly obvious can have a revelatory effect.
 The thought has comforted me ever since.
 Especially in the middle of a book, when it seems to me that actually finishing this benighted piece of prose - which I began in an idle and perhaps slightly insane fit of thoughtlessness in some previous life - is utterly unimaginable.
 If I keep writing those sentences, stubbornly placing one foot in front of the other, I will eventually reach the end.
 It stands to reason.